tokiedokie/create-deno/README.md

 ## TODO

-- make the target selectable
 - allow selection of modules and binaries
+- ask if target is not empty